rng-guy/NFSMWBartender/README.txt

  • which vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
  • which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

-This feature set FIXES FOUR BUGS:
+The "Basic" feature set FIXES FOUR BUGS:
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
  • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures),
  • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and